owtysm/proper-windows-guide/README.md

-### Table of contents:
+## Table of contents:
 - Skipping microsoft account setup during installer
 - Windows settings
+    - Built-in privacy toggles
+    - Use the highest Refresh Rate
 - Debloating / Performance / Telemetry
     - Avoid this junk

+## Definitions
+**Telemetry** - collection of data

+**Debloating** - getting rid of unnecessary things

-> # Skipping microsoft account setup during installer During installation, when it asks you to add a microsoft account, press `Shift + F10` to open the console.
+# Skipping microsoft account setup during installer
+During installation, when it asks you to add a microsoft account, press `Shift + F10` to open the console.

 Then, execute these commands: